Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 • Better not feed the macaques.

-• Do not have any food or plastic bag with you as the monkeys will harass you for food.
+• Do not have any food or plastic bags with you, as the monkeys will harass you for food.

 • The monkeys may bite if they perceive you as a threat.